projectcalico/calico/calico/reference/architecture/design/l3-interconnect-fabric.md

 ### Other options

-The way the physical and logical connectivity is laid out in this note, and the [Ethernet fabric note]({{site.baseurl}}/reference/architecture/design/l2-interconnect-fabric), the next hop router for a given route is always directly connected to the router receiving that route.
+The way the physical and logical connectivity is laid out in this article, and the [Ethernet fabric]({{site.baseurl}}/reference/architecture/design/l2-interconnect-fabric), the next hop router for a given route is always directly connected to the router receiving that route.
 This makes the need for another protocol to distribute the next hop routes unnecessary.

 However, in many (or most) WAN BGP networks, the routers within a given AS may not be directly adjacent.
 Therefore, a router may receive a route with a next hop address that it is not directly adjacent to.
 In those cases, an IGP, such as OSPF or IS-IS, is used by the routers within a given AS to determine the path to the BGP next hop route.